limjh16/jekyll-action-ts/README.md

       # It is highly recommended that you only run this action on push to a
       # specific branch, eg. master or source (if on *.github.io repo)

+  workflow_dispatch: # Allows a run of this workflow to be triggerred manually from the Actions tab

 jobs:
   jekyll:
     runs-on: ubuntu-latest
     steps:
       - name: 📂 setup
-        uses: actions/checkout@v2
+        uses: actions/checkout@v3
         # include the lines below if you are using jekyll-last-modified-at
         # or if you would otherwise need to fetch the full commit history
         # however this may be very slow for large repositories!
         # with:
         # fetch-depth: '0'

       - name: 💎 setup ruby
         uses: ruby/setup-ruby@v1
         with:
-          ruby-version: 2.6 # can change this to 2.7 or whatever version you prefer
+          ruby-version: 2.7 # can change this to whatever version you prefer

       - name: 🔨 install dependencies & build site
         uses: limjh16/jekyll-action-ts@v2